blazingfringe/Game-Recommendation-WebApp-JTP/backend/Readme.md

-# How to re-generate the recommendaton engine files
+# How to re-generate the recommendation engine files

 ## Start a bash session once the docker backend containers are ready